jkresner/airpair.com-v0/README.md

 List of TODO v.5
 ===============================================================================

+- Protect api calls for owners of objects
 - Mobile homepage
 - Add github projects to tags
 - Remove experts with un-associated userIds (haven't logged in)